-Edmund was involved in an intense personal rivalry with his cousin Richard, Duke of York.
+Edmund was involved in an intensely personal rivalry with his cousin Richard, Duke of York.
 Henry VI created him Earl of Dorset in 1442 and Marquess of Dorset the following year.
 From 1444 to 1449 he served as Lieutenant of France, in March 1448 he was further honoured by being created Duke of Somerset.
 Much to York's chagrin, Somerset was appointed to replace him as commander in France in 1448.
 Fighting broke out in Normandy in August 1449 and Somerset's subsequent military failures left him vulnerable to criticism from York and his allies.
-He totally failed to repulse French attacks, and by the summer of 1450 nearly all of Henry V's conquests in northern France were lost.
+He failed to repulse French attacks, and by the summer of 1450, nearly all of Henry V's conquests in northern France were lost.
 By 1453, all the English possessions in the south of France were also lost.

 In 1453, at the age of 32, Henry VI began to exhibit signs of serious mental illness.
-By means of a "sudden fright" he entered into a trance-like state reacting to and recognising no one.
-Catatonic schizophrenia have been suggested as a likely diagnosis.
-York was named Lord Protector of the Realm and imprisoned Somerset in the Tower of London.
-The king recovered his senses late in 1454, when York was forced to surrender his office.
+By means of a "sudden fright", he entered into a trance-like state reacting to and recognising no one.
+Catatonic schizophrenia has been suggested as a likely diagnosis.
+York was named Lord Protector of the Realm and imprisoned in Somerset in the Tower of London.
+The king recovered his senses late in 1454 when York was forced to surrender his office.
 Richard of York, who possessed a slightly superior claim to the throne than Henry himself (through his descent from Lionel, Duke of Clarence, the 2nd surviving son of Edward III) was determined to depose Somerset by one means or another.
-In May 1455 he confronted Somerset and the King at the First Battle of St Albans which marked the beginning of the Wars of the Roses.
+In May 1455 he confronted Somerset and the King at the First Battle of St Albans marked the beginning of the Wars of the Roses.
 Somerset was killed in a last wild charge from the house where he had been sheltering.
-His son and succesor, Henry Beaufort, the third Duke, bent on revenge, was never to forgive Warwick and York for the part they played in his father's untimely death.
+His son and successor, Henry Beaufort, the third Duke, bent on revenge, was never to forgive Warwick and York for the part they played in his father's untimely death.